 Here are some ways to tell if your organization’s website is scaring away your donors.
 Click on the links below to jump to any of these spooky topics!

-Your nonprofit website could be scaring donors away if it includes auto-playing video or sound elements.
+- Your page includes auto-playing video or sound elements.

 1. Your page includes auto-playing video or sound elements.